 Remarks.
 This species is close to B. americana from the Campanian of Arkansas, USA; Zullo et al. (1987) noted a number of differences, including the presence of a median ridge on the carina (less noticeable on the rostrum) on B. americana (Fig. 25K, L), absent on B. guascoi (Fig. 24J-N); the basi-occludent angle is more acute in B. guascoi (Fig. 23O, P) than in B. guascoi (Fig. 25E, F).
 However, some of the other differences noted by Zullo et al. (1987), notably those in the terga, actually represent parallel variations within respective species, as demonstrated by examination of a larger sample set of B. guascoi.
 It is remarkable that such closely related species occupied near-shore habitats in the Campanian, separated by a distance of approximately 7,000 km.
 As noted by Zullo et al. (1987), it appears likely that Brachylepas populations extended along the entire northern margins of the North Atlantic.
 It is evident that brachylepadids were widespread and locally abundant in Late Cretaceous marginal marine environments.

 Occurrence.
 The species occurs at a number of localities in the upper lower Campanian of the Kristianstad Basin, Skåne, southern Sweden (Carlsson, 1953) and in the Maastrichtian of Belgium and the Netherlands (Withers, 1953).

+Figure 24

 Brachylepas hantonensis Gale, 2020a